learosema/lea-codes/src/posts/2024-02-05-jsx-under-the-hood.md

 One thing that left me confused when I had a first look at React 17.

-The team decided to the JSX processor so now there is a React-17 way and a React-pre-17 way to transpile JSX.
+The team decided to introduce a breaking change to the JSX factory so now there is a React-17 way and a React-pre-17 way to transpile JSX.
 TypeScript provides different transpile options, `react` for the pre-17 transpile and `react-jsx` for the transpile for versions 17 and up.
 That also is confusing and I always have to look up which is which.

 ## Pre-17-JSX